Relationships with family, friends and partners

 A diagnosis of cancer can change how you feel about yourself and it can have an impact on your relationships.
-Some people might find that it brings them closer to the people around them, while others might find their relationships are more strained.
+Some people might find it brings them closer to the people around them, while others might find that their relationships are more strained.

 Telling people about your diagnosis

-Who you tell about your diagnosis, and when, is up to you.
-If you need to take a few hours, a few days or more to think about this, that’s totally reasonable.
-Taking your time to prepare and telling others when you feel strong enough to cope with their reaction will help you.
+Who you tell about your diagnosis, and when you tell them, is up to you.
+If you need to take a few hours, a few days, or longer to think about exactly what and how you are going to tell your family and friends, that’s okay.

-Young children will understand the practical side of things: you have an illness and the doctors are looking after you.
-You might feel a little bit tired and sad or grumpy, but everyone is doing their best to get you better.
-The questions they ask can give clues to what is worrying them.
+Talking to your children or grandchildren about a cancer diagnosis is not easy, whatever their age.
+Young children will often understand the practical side of things and have a simple understanding that you have an illness and the doctors are looking after you.
+They may appreciate that you might feel a little bit tired, sad or grumpy, and that everyone is doing their best to get you better.
+The questions they ask can give clues as to what is worrying them.

 Teenagers may ask for more information and may need a little more time to work through their feelings and think about the questions they might want to ask.

 Even when your children are adults themselves, finding out that a parent has cancer can be difficult to cope with.
 It can help to be open and honest with them about your diagnosis and how you are feeling and include them in the situation.

 What you've been told about your diagnosis will, of course, have an impact on your feelings about what you want to say.
 Take things one step at a time with your children, your family and your friends.

 If you're worried that other family members may be at risk of ovarian cancer we have lots of information on hereditary ovarian cancer.